ederalab/python-workbook/README.md

 # python-workbook
-Exercises from Python Workbook 2nd Edition
+My solutions to the exercises of the book "The Python Workbook" 2nd edition - Ben Stephenson - Springer